Cimera42/esp-discord-client/README.md

 - If there are any problems, feel free to create an [issue on GitHub](https://github.com/Cimera42/esp-discord-client/issues)

+## Potential Issues

+Here's some common problems which may be preventing the client from working properly.

+### Large servers

+Due to the limited memory of the ESP8266, some websocket messages may be too large and crash the program.
+For this reason, it is not recommended to use the `GUILDS_INTENT` intent, as it includes a message of the full state of the bot's guilds when connecting the websocket client.

 ## Used Libraries:
 ### [esp8266-websocketclient](https://github.com/hellerchr/esp8266-websocketclient)
 Some custom modifications: